StudyFrenchSpanish

 2. Ramakrishna Mission Institute of Culture, Kolkata

-Ramakrishna Mission School of Languages, Kolkata, is a great place for Korean learners to embrace their passion.
+Ramakrishna Mission School of Languages in Kolkata is an excellent place for Korean learners to pursue their passion.

-The School of Languages offers Beginners’ and Advanced – Level certificate courses in Korean.
+The School of Languages offers beginner’ and advanced–level certificate courses in Korean.

-The School employs state-of-the-art language learning techniques and has a modern and well-stocked language library.
-RMIC offers one of the best Korean Language Courses in Kolkata.
+The school employs state-of-the-art language-learning techniques and maintains a modern, well-stocked language library.
+In addition, RMIC offers one of the best Korean Language Courses in Kolkata.

 Address: RMIC, Golpark, Kolkata.